-This unit of learning was originally written to support teachers of personal, social, health and economic education (PSHE) in addressing some often very sensitive issues pertaining to teenagers and relationships.
-However, it is clear that in addition to being used as part of a universal, planned programme of PSHE in schools, it is also appropriate for use in group and/or individual interventions in schools and in a wide range of other settings.
+This unit of learning was originally written to support teachers of personal, social, health and economic education (PSHE) in addressing some often very sensitive issues pertaining to adolescents and relationships.
+However, it is clear that in addition to being used as part of a universal, planned programme of PSHE in schools, colleges and other education providers, it is also appropriate for use in group and/or individual interventions in schools and in a wide range of other settings.

-The issues herein are not easy to teach or to address and yet, they are vital for young people when we consider that:
+The issues herein are not easy to teach or to address and yet, they are vital for young people when we consider the following: